JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Computing-with-Monads/src/01-Monad-State/03-A-Magical-Monad.md

         let mappedValue = f value1

-        -- this is the `m` type's pure, not StateFunction's pure because -- `StateFunction` must return a monad type other than itself in pure $ Tuple mappedValue state2
+        -- this is the `monad` type's pure, not StateFunction's pure because -- `StateFunction` must return a "monad (Tuple valueType stateType)" in pure $ Tuple mappedValue state2
       )
     )